NICMx/Jool/docs/en/run-vanilla.md

 This document explains how to run Jool in [stock SIIT mode](intro-xlat.html#siit-traditional).
 Follow the link for more details on what to expect.

+To follow along, you're expected to understand

+1. what IP addresses are, and how they are aggregated into prefixes (ie. networks).
+2. You need to know how to start a command-line terminal, and type letters in it.
+	- Most of the commands will require administrative privileges, so please also be aware of `su`/`sudo`.
+(Commands requiring privileges will be prefixed by `#`, others will be prefixed with `$`.)
+3. You're also expected to know how to configure addresses and routes in your specific distribution's networking tools.
+	- Familiarity with the `ip address` and `ip route` commands is recommended, because I'm going to use their syntax to formally declare intended network configuration.
+You can find exactly what you need to know in [Basic Linux Networking](run-linux.html).
+(Even if you already know, please at least read the second paragraph of the introduction.)
+4. If you intend on using iptables Jool (as opposed to Netfilter Jool), basic familiarity with iptables is recommended.
+	- If you don't know iptables, really just stick to Netfilter Jool for now.
+5. It helps to know the purpose of the `ping` command.

 In case you're wondering, you can follow along these tutorials using virtual machines or alternate interface types just fine.
 Jool is _not_ married to physical "_ethX_" interfaces).

-If you intend on using iptables Jool, basic familiarity with iptables is recommended.

 ## Sample Network